George2f/dumbest-graph-app/README.md

-# This is the dumbest graph app
+# This is DGA - Directional graph app

 ## TODO